 Sign: Forestry Tasmania manages for multiple uses

-A cynical person could translate this sign as "Forestry Tasmania reserves small un-economic patches of forest as picnic areas and walk trails to improve their corporate image, and to make their destruction of other sections more palatable."
+A cynical translation of this sign could be "Forestry Tasmania reserves small un-economic patches of forest as picnic areas and walk trails to improve their corporate image, and to make their destruction of other sections more palatable."
 These signs are often seen on the way to picnic areas or walk trails, by people using the forest for recreation.
 I suspect they are to meant to help us see forests not as mere ecosystems to be preserved, but as resources to be used, in a variety of ways.
 Including logging of course.